 Not your typical college library

 The FIDM Library is one of the largest specialized fashion libraries in the United States.
 Besides its vast collection of books, periodicals, and trade publications, the Library is noted for its Textile Design & Research and Textile & Materials rooms, both of which give students exclusive access to materials and industry resources.
-In addition, FIDM alumni, industry researchers and scholars may visit any campus Library by appointment.
+In addition, FIDM alumni, industry researchers and scholars may visit the Library by appointment.

 For more information, the Library can be reached by phone or email using our Ask the Librarian page.